marcoalopez/GrainSizeTools/DOCS/quick_tutorial.md

 > This is a quick tutorial showing typical commands to interact with the GST script
 > in the shell.
 You can copy and paste the command lines directly into the shell.
-> Variable names have been chosen for convenience, use any other name if desired.
+> Variable names have been chosen for convenience, but you can use any other name if desired.
-> The commands shown in this tutorial are for the GST script v1.3. or higher.
+> The commands below require the v1.3 or higher.

 #### Loading the data and extracting the areas of the grain profiles